 Daily Energy News

-Enerdata publishes now its 2017 Yearbook – a free online application providing up-to-date energy statistics, visual maps and graphs on a user-friendly online platform.
-Get unlimited access to premium annual data on supply, demand and trade for oil, gas, coal and electricity markets up to 2016.
-Covering 40 countries through a unique multi-energy approach, Enerdata’s Yearbook is a unique introduction to a full suite of interactive information services dedicated to the energy industry.
+The 2022 edition of our yearbook is an application providing up-to-date 2021 energy statistics and decarbonisation indicators.
+With this user-friendly interactive tool, you can select the area and the period, and benchmark countries.
+Get unlimited access to premium annual data on supply, demand and trade for oil, gas, coal, renewable, and electricity markets, as well as CO2 emission key figures and European foresights.
+Covering 57 countries and regions through a unique multi-energy approach, Enerdata’s Yearbook is a unique introduction to a full suite of interactive information services dedicated to the energy industry.

 Energy Research & Data Services

-EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s largest energy consuming countries.
+EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s most energy-consuming countries.

-Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non OECD countries.
-Updated every month.
-Provides statistics from premium sources on production, import, export and consumption.
+Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non-OECD countries.
+Updated every month with the latest available data from premium sources.
+Provides statistics from premium sources on production, import, export, consumption and prices.

 Benefit from a free trial of the Enerdata Information Services

-Leveraging globally recognized databases, market intelligence tools and models, the Enerdata Information Services provide unique insight through an unrivalled user-friendly interface.
+Leveraging globally recognised databases, market intelligence tools and models, the Enerdata Information Services provide unique insight through an unrivalled user-friendly interface.
 Take the 7-day trial to evaluate the Services coverage and interface.

-The 10-year-old project Odyssee is supported by the European Commission and coordinated by the French Environment and Energy Management Agency (ADEME).
-This database contains energy consumption drivers, efficiency and CO2 related indicators by sector from 1990 until 2014 for the 28 EU members plus Norway.
+The 20-year-old project Odyssee is supported by the European Commission and coordinated by the French Environment and Energy Management Agency (ADEME).
+This database contains energy consumption drivers, efficiency and CO2 related indicators by sector from 1990 until 2018 for the 27 EU members plus Norway, Serbia, Switzerland and United Kingdom.
 Enerdata manages the online database providing easy-to-use data query software that permits advanced analysis.

 110+ insightful and comprehensive country reports covering policy/regulatory, market structure, players, supply and demand, prices, infrastructure and prospects.
 Includes visual graphs and easy-to-read tables.
 Easy country benchmark, content search engine and custom report generation.